Cash-Economy/BMGF/Artifacts/Status-Report/Status Report 8.md

 ## The week ahead

 * Debug code and prepare all elements of UI for user testing
-* Conduct to do user smile tests to get reactions to elements of UI and functionality
+* Conduct user smile tests to get reactions to elements of UI and functionality
 * Set up focus groups to test full product loop with a savings group
 * Continue to follow up on contacts provided by advisors